Mudejar Architecture in Simple Terms: Key Features & Examples

 Often seen as an ornamental motif on both the interior and exterior of buildings, quatrefoils can be found on walls, ceilings, doors or other architectural features.

-The quatrefoil is believed to have originated from Islamic art and design, which was then adapted by Christian architects working in Mudéjar style during the Middle Ages.
+The quatrefoils have originated from Islamic art and design and then adapted by Christian architects working in Mudéjar style during the Middle Ages.

 A typical example of quatrefoils decorative element of Mudejar architecture